Citation, DOI and article data

-Most commonly it presents as intermittent dysphagia, especially to solid food.
+Most commonly, it presents as intermittent dysphagia, especially to solid food.
 A history of food impaction is also very common.
 Dysphagia is more common in patients with an associated motility disorder.

 The pathogenesis of the Schatzki ring is unclear with conflicting hypotheses that include redundant pleats of mucosa, congenital abnormalities and modified peptic strictures.
-Interestingly, there is a reduced incidence of Barrett oesophagus in patients with a Schatzki ring.
+Interestingly, there is a reduced incidence of Barrett esophagus in patients with a Schatzki ring.